Weather-based ads work.

 So, this is definitely a no-go.

-2. Prepare all your ads in advance
+[Difficulty Mode: Moderate] Prepare your ads in advance

 The second way is to have all ads prepared and paused inside your Facebook Business Manager.
 Although this is a doable strategy, there are problems with this approach too: